mike-eziefule/CRUD-bank-app/README.md

 <!-- About the Blog. -->
 ## About Ezzy Bank

 Ezzy Bank is a cutting-edge fintech API, crafted with precision using FastAPI and Python.
-Empowering seamless finincial transactions, secure data handling, and rapid integration.
+Empowering seamless financial transactions, secure data handling, and rapid integration.
 Our API is designed to elivate your fintech solutions to new heights.
 Experiencing efficiency and reliability at its core as you embark on a finincial journey of unparalleled financial innovation with our robust FASTAPI-powered platform.